The team behind the EA Forum would like to share the following updates:

 Here’s the second block of the long footnote, indented to show that it still belongs to the previous footnote.
 This requires adding four spaces in front of the text after moving to a new line.
 (I haven't done that here, because it would turn the line into a code block outside the context of a footnote.)

 Footnote syntax may take some getting used to, so we encourage you to try it out in a draft before you publish your first footnoted post.

 Bios are now more visible

 You can now see a user’s bio, if they’ve written one, by hovering over their username.
 This makes bios more useful than ever — if you haven’t written one, consider doing so!

 We’d love to hear your thoughts on any of these changes and updates.
-As always, you can leave a comment here or email Aaron Gertler.
+As always, you can leave a comment here or email the Forum team.